-This heavenly angel food cake is studded with mini chocolate chips.
-The dessert feels indulgent, but enjoy it guilt-free since it has almost half the calories of store-bought cake.
+This heavenly angel food cake is studded with mini chocolate chips and perfumed with fragrant espresso powder.
+The dessert feels indulgent, but fear not—this homemade version has much less fat than the store-bought kind.

 Preheat oven to 350 degrees.
 In a small bowl, stir together espresso powder, vanilla, and 1 tablespoon water until powder dissolves.

 In a large, wide bowl, using an electric mixer, beat egg whites on medium-high until foamy, about 1 minute.
 Add cream of tartar and beat until soft peaks form, 4 minutes.
 Continue to beat, gradually adding sugar, until stiff glossy peaks form, about 2 minutes.
 (If using a stand mixer, gently transfer egg-white mixture to a large, wide bowl for easier folding.)

 Place cake flour and salt in a fine-mesh sieve and sift over egg-white mixture in 3 additions, gently folding with a rubber spatula after each addition.
 Gently fold in espresso mixture and chocolate chips.
 Gently spoon batter into an ungreased angel-food cake pan with a removable bottom.
 With a knife, cut through batter to release air bubbles, then smooth top.
 Bake until cake is golden brown and springs back when lightly pressed, 30 to 35 minutes.

 Invert pan on a baking sheet; let cake cool in pan, 1 hour.
 Run a thin knife around pan and tube, then unmold cake.
 Serve drizzled with ganache.